Storm Eunice victim crushed by tree that fell on car as husband drove her home

 Juliana Da Silva Queiroz Murilo, 37, was one of four people killed as the UK and Ireland were lashed by winds of more than 120mph on Friday.

-The family of Stephen Matthews, 68, have also paid tribute to the grandfather after he was killed by debris which struck the car in which he was travelling in Merseyside.
+The family of Stephen Matthews, 68, have also paid tribute to the grandfather after he was killed by debris that struck the car in which he was travelling in Merseyside.

 Ms Murilo was in the passenger seat of a Honda being driven by husband Carlos, a cab driver, when the tree collapsed on them in Haringey, north London, just after 4pm.